-Catherine McCall is a lawyer by training and is currently the Director of Policy Development at the Canadian Coalition for Good Governance, an organization comprised of representatives of Canada's leading institutional investors.
-She has over 20 years of experience advising boards and institutional shareholders on a wide range
+Catherine McCall is a lawyer by training and is currently the Director of Policy Development at the Canadian Coalition for Good Governance, an organization comprised

 Previously, she was a Principal at Hugessen Consulting, a Vice-President and Director of ISS Canada and a Partner with Fairvest Corporation.
 She began her career practicing law with Davies, Ward & Beck in Toronto.